Club premises certificate

 - no arrangements may be made for any person to derive directly or indirectly any monetary benefit from the supply of alcohol to members or guests apart from to benefit the club as a whole or any indirect benefit a person derives by reason of the supply contributing to a general gain for the clubs as a whole

-2) You will need to show how you will be operating the premises.
-In the operating schedule in the application form, you need to describe the measures that you intend to implement to promote the four licensing objectives.
+You will need to show how you will be operating the premises and what you will do to promote the four licensing objectives.
 You will also need to send a copy of the club rules.

 Here are the notices for you to choose the correct one and fill in and print on blue paper:

 This notice must be printed on white paper:

 You are also required to put a notice in the local newspaper, the above notices can be used as the newspaper template for the relevant application.

 A premises licence is not time limited.

 These guidance notes will provide you with more information:

 - sample conditions for premises and club premises certificates (PDF 285KB / 30 pages)

 Interested parties (eg local residents, residents' associations and parish/town councils) can make representations on applications.